Different types of mortgages

 Pros and cons

 Nearly all borrowers suit fixed rate mortgages.
-They are easy to understand and offer peace of mind that your monthly repayments are set in stone.
+They're easy to understand and offer peace of mind that your monthly repayments are set in stone.

 Variable rate mortgages

-A variable rate mortgage goes up and down in line with wider interest rates which means your mortgage rate could change.
+A variable rate mortgage goes up and down in line with wider interest rates.
+This means your mortgage rate could change.

 You take out a variable rate over an agreed period, such as two years or five years for example.
 At the end of your deal period you may move automatically onto the lender's Standard Variable Rate (SVR) unless you remortgage.